 - How many users use that tool currently? etc.

 This article aims to answer these common queries and gain more knowledge about the most recent Data Analytics Tools available in the market.

-Top 10 Data Analytics Tool of Today’s Times
+Top 10 Data Analytics Tools of Today’s Times

 Some of the features of Python are as follows:

-- One of the fastest programming languages of the world today, Python is being used in a lot of industries like Software Development, Machine Learning, Data Science, etc.
+- One of the fastest programming languages in the world today, Python is being used in a lot of industries like Software Development, Machine Learning, Data Science, etc.

 - Python is an Object Oriented Programming language.

 - It is easy to learn and has a very rich set of libraries because of which it is being heavily used as a Data Analytics Tool.
 Two of the most well-known libraries of Python – Pandas and NumPy – are being used a lot as they provide lots of features for Data Manipulation, Data Visualization, Numeric Analysis, Data Merging and many more.

 Some of the features of R are as follows: